Nefers12/LeanBot/README.md

 # LeanBot, Nefers' Discord bot

-This bot is created in in order to make a discord version of the [Popsauce Game](https://jklm.fun/), I will update my bot when i have time for it.
+This bot is created in order to make a discord version of the [Popsauce Game](https://jklm.fun/), I will update my bot when i have time for it.

 ## Features